vitkyrka/nordict/README.md

 # Nordict

-An Android app with a learner-friendly interface to monolingual Swedish and Danish dictionaries.
+An Android app with a learner-friendly interface to Swedish and Danish dictionaries.
 Major dictionaries of both these languages have official, free-of-cost apps, but Nordict has unique features which may be helpful for non-native speakers.